 Now to Start Building an Email Marketing Strategy to Attract Your 3Cs

 Recruiters!
-Candidates, clients and consultants need to hear from you!
+Candidates, clients, and colleagues (your 3Cs) need to hear from you!
 You need to maintain your legitimate interest in holding their data.
-You need to give them compelling reasons to stay on your mailing list.
+You need to give them compelling reasons to stay on your mailing list - and your recruitment marketers have the keys to this!

 We deliver coaching to recruiters and recruitment marketers to help them be really effective in email marketing.
 Read the above again, get confident and give us a call.